NYUDataBootcamp/website/content/undergrad_outline.md

 ---
 ## Remaining topics will depend upon interest -- yours and ours.

 We have almost enough for another course.
-If there's something you'd particularly like to see, let us know.The plan is to mix data applications and tools in parallel.
+If there's something you'd particularly like to see, let us know.
+The plan is to mix data applications and tools in parallel.
 These topics are generally shorter than before.

 ---
 ## Topic 9.
 More Pandas: Cleaning